-Note: In the tables throughout this document, Yellow = This Interoperability Specification does not support the use of this item.
-This corresponds with the Usage code “X”.

 Keywords

 The following keywords in this document are to be interpreted as follows:

 MUST or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.

 MUST NOT or the phrase "SHALL NOT", mean that the definition is an absolute prohibition of the specification.